-B. Position the Fireplace
+A. Position the Fireplace

-- Place the fireplace on a continuous flat surface. - Follow framing instructions in Section 6.
+- This fireplace may be placed on either a combustible or noncombustible continuous flat surface. - Follow framing instructions in Section 6.

 WARNING!
 Risk of Fire!
 Prevent contact with sagging, loose insulation.

 - DO NOT install against vapor barriers or exposed insulation. - Secure insulation and vapor barriers. - Provide minimum air space clearances at the sides and back of the fireplace assembly as outlined in Section 6.